ParisTian/Insight/edgar_analytics/README.md

 	* Use a map (key=IP, value=IpNode) to keep track the active IP, and its start time, latest time.
 		* if cur IP is in map, update latest time, and web counter++
 		* else put cur IP in map, set start time, latest time, rank.
-	* When X+1 time comes, check all the records occured at or before moment 'X - inact_period'
+	* When X+1 time comes,
+		* check all the records occured at or before moment 'X - inact_period'
 			* cur IP's information is in IpNode, use IP as key, get it's information.
 Use the latest_time to calculate inactive time.
 			* if inactive for over 'inact_period', put this IP into file, remove from map.
+		* put new incoming record occured at X+1 into map. web page ++
+			* if map has this IP, update latest accessing time
+			* if map doesn't have this IP, setup a new record.
 	* When EOF
 		* Put all the leftover into a heap to reorder in asending sequence,
 			* first check start time